Planning our future

-- Pre-submission publication and representations on soundness (6 weeks) Regulation 19 (June/July 2017)
+- Pre-submission publication and representations on soundness (6 weeks) Regulation 19 (Jan/Feb 2018)

-- Submission to Planning Inspectorate for Examination Regulation 22 (November/December 2017)
+- Submission to Planning Inspectorate for Examination Regulation 22 (May 2018)

-- Examination in public (EiP) Regulation 24 (Subject to discussion with the Planning Inspectorate and timetabling) (Spring 2018)
+- Examination in public (EiP) Regulation 24 (Subject to discussion with the Planning Inspectorate and timetabling) (Autumn 2018)

-- Expected adoption and publication (including policies maps) Regulation 26 (October 2018)
+- Expected adoption and publication (including policies maps) Regulation 26 (Autumn 2019)